-There are several secrets and rare things within the Pokémon Sword and Shield games, ranging from Hidden Abilities to the complex ways to get some Pokémon to evolve.
-One of these rare occurrences is the Pokérus virus, which sounds awful but is actually a positive thing to catch.
+The hidden secrets and rare things within Pokémon Sword and Shield make it one of the best games for the Nintendo Switch.
+From Hidden Abilities to the complex ways to get some Pokémon to evolve, there are many things to discover.
+Pokémon Sword and Shield Pokérus is one of these rare occurrences.
+It sounds awful but is actually a positive thing to catch.
 Here's everything you want to know about the Pokérus virus, including how to get your Pokémon infected.

 Pokérus is a super rare virus that your Pokémon can contract.
 Your Pokémon have a 1/21,845 chance of generating the virus.
 That makes it rarer to catch the virus than it is to catch or hatch a regular shiny Pokémon.